viszya/partnerconnect/README.md

-# Sparktup
+# PartnerConnect

-Sparktup is a job network hub designed specifically for tech startup companies.
+PartnerConnect is a job network hub designed specifically for tech startup companies.
 It provides a platform for these companies to post their job positions and for job applicants to find these opportunities.

 ## Features